SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

 - Task 2: Register Azure Arc-enabled SQL Server

 ## Task 1: Log in to Azure Portal in SQL Server via Hyper-V Manager

+In this task, you will connect SQL server instance from Azure Portal to you Hyper-V Manager through powershelll

 1. In the LabVM click on **Azure Portal** from the desktop to open, from the search bar at the top search for **SQL Server(1)** and then select **SQL Server - Azure Arc** **(2)**.